RoboJackets/mjackets-api/docs/contributing/index.rst

-As a contributor, you'll want to be familiar with the mJackets project, how to configure, install, and use it, and how to set up your development environment as introduced in the mJackets `Getting Started Guide <../getting_started/index.rst>`.
+As a contributor, you'll want to be familiar with the mJackets project, how to configure, install, and use it, and how to set up your development environment as introduced in the mJackets doc:`Getting Started Guide <../getting_started/index.rst>`.

 You should be familiar with common developer tools such as Git and CMake, and platforms such as GitHub.